maxoly/PulsarKit/README.md

        // 4.
 Register cells classes
        // the code below tells source to show a `OrderCollectionViewCell`
-       // for every instance of `Order` you adds to source. source.when(Order.self).use(OrderCollectionViewCell.self).withModelBinder()
+       // for every instance of `Order` you add to source. source.when(Order.self).use(OrderCollectionViewCell.self).withModelBinder()

       // fetch order